2.3 - Temporal boundary

 Source: Pexels

-A Bilan Carbone® can also cover a particular period: the analysis then focuses on the duration of an event or a project, to provide decision-making support.
+A Bilan Carbone® can also cover a specific period: the analysis then focuses on the duration of an event or a project, to provide decision-making support.
 It is possible to carry out the Bilan Carbone® of an event “in real time”, or to study the GHG dimension of several scenarios of the same project by choosing the appropriate organisational, operational and temporal boundaries.

 Example: construction projects may take place over several years and the Bilan Carbone® then includes all associated data and emissions from the years of the project.